Rogdham/pyzstd/index.rst

 .. py:class:: EndlessZstdDecompressor

-    For a stream that consists of multiple zstd :ref:`frames<frame_block>`, can be used in communication scenarios.
+    Stream decompressor, accepts multiple concatenated :ref:`frames<frame_block>`, can be used in communication scenarios.

     Thread-safe at method level.